kadena-io/kuro/scripts/aws/README.md

 `run_servers.yml` : This playbooks runs the Kadena Server executable.
 If the
-                    servers were already running, it terminates them as well as clean up their sqlite and log files before launching the server again.
+                    servers were already running, it terminates them as well as cleans up their sqlite and log files before launching the server again.
 This playbook also updates the server's configuration if it has changed in the specified configuration directory (conf/) on the monitor instance.
+                    The Kadena Servers will run for 24 hours after starting.
+                    To change this, edit the `Start Kadena Servers` async section in this playbook.

 `get_server_logs.yml` : This playbook retrieves all of the Kadena Servers' logs
                         and sqlite files, deleting all previous retrieved logs.

-`edit_conf.yml` : This playbook edits all of the configurations in the specified
+`edit_conf.yml` : This playbook edits all node configurations on the monitor
-                  configuration directory (conf/) on the monitor instance.
-To change specific components, run the playbook with their tags:
-                  `ansible-playbook /path/to/edit_conf.yml --tags "tag1, tag2"`.
-                  Below are all the changes supported and their tags:
+                  instance.
+For example, if you wanted to change the backend of all nodes to INMEM, then run `ansible-playbook /path/to/edit_conf.yml --tags "inmem"`
+                  This playbook allows for changing other components of node configurations.
+Below is a list of changes possible and the tags names associated with them.
+                  CONF CHANGE                      TAG NAME
-                  - no_wb : Disables write-behind,
+                  - Disables write-behind:         no_wb
-                  - no_pactPersist_log : Disables PactPersist logging
+                  - Disables PactPersist logging:  no_pactPersist_log
-                  - no_debug : Disables all DEBUG logging
+                  - Disables all DEBUG logging:    no_debug
-                  - inmem : Changes backend to in-memory
+                  - Changes backend to in-memory:  inmem To run only certain changes, execute the playbook as follows:
+                  `ansible-playbook /path/to/edit_conf.yml --tags "tagName, tagName"`

 ## Launching the Demo
 The demo script assumes that the `start_instances.yml` playbook has been run and only